 A potential donor has lived and died in England.
-The potential donor: has not recorded a decision about organ and tissue donation on the ODR or expressed a decision in writing or verbally to family; is not an excepted adult, and there is no information that would lead a reasonable person to believe they did not want to be a donor.
+The potential donor: has not recorded a decision about organ and tissue donation on the ODR or nominated a representative to make the decision on their behalf or expressed a decision in writing or verbally to family; is not an excepted adult, and there is no information that would lead a reasonable person to believe they did not want to be a donor.